What is it?

 What does it look like?

-There are different grades of ligament injury (or sprain) that vary depending on the severity of the ligament injury.
+There are different grades of ligament injury (or sprain) which vary according to the severity of the ligament damage.

-- A grade 1 tear represents an elongation of the ligamentous fibers without frank tear.
-It is possible to have pain and a little swelling in and around the knee.
-The knee will not necessarily feel unstable or gives a feeling that it wants to “let go”.
+- A grade 1 sprain represents an elongation of the ligament fibers without a clear tear.
+It is then possible to have pain and a little swelling in and around the knee.
+The knee will not necessarily feel unstable, it may or may not feel like the knee is “giving way” .

-A grade 2 tear corresponds to a partial tear of the ligament.
+- A grade 2 tear corresponds to a partial tear of the ligament.
 It is possible to have small amounts of bleeding, which can lead to coloration in the leg.
-The knee will also have some tenderness and moderate swelling with some loss of function.
-The knee may appear unstable or loose during activity.
+The knee will also have some tenderness and moderate swelling with loss of range of motion.
+The knee may appear unstable, loose or “give away” during activity.

-- A grade 3 tear is a complete tear.
-There is bleeding, tenderness, and some or much swelling.
+- A grade 3 tear is a complete rupture.
+There is more bleeding, tenderness, and swelling.
 The ligament cannot control the movements of the knee which seems unstable or loose.
 Often “giving away” with any rotational (pivot) movements.

 How can physiotherapy help?

-Grade 1 and 2 cases are almost always managed with conservative (non-surgical) treatments, such as physiotherapy, and surgery is rarely an option if the involvement is limited to the anterior cruciate ligament.
-For grade 3 cases (complete tear), conservative treatments often allow an excellent recovery of function and even the return to several sports.
-In these cases, physiotherapy treatments are more than desirable in order to re-educate the strength and active control of the knee.
+Grade 1 and 2 cases are almost always managed with physiotherapy treatments, surgery is rarely an option if the involvement is limited to the ACL.
+For grade 3 tears (complete rupture), physiotherapy treatment often allow of excellent recovery of function and the return to most sport.
+In these cases, physiotherapy treatments is the gold standard care in order to re-educate the strength and active control of the knee.

-It happens that in some cases, despite optimal rehabilitation after a complete tear, significant instability persists with unpredictable evasions of the knee.
+In some cases, despite optimal rehabilitation after a complete tear, significant functional instability persists with unpredictable “giving away” of the knee.
 In these cases, surgery becomes an option to consider.
-It is known, however, that the better the knee has recovered before surgery, the easier it will be for rehabilitation after surgery.
+However, studies have shown that the better the knee has recovered before surgery, the easier it will be for rehabilitation after surgery.
 Today this rehabilitation before surgery is called “pre-habilitation” !
-It is therefore essential after a tear of the anterior crusader to properly re-educate the mobility, strength and control of the knee, whether surgery is considered or not.
+It is therefore essential after a grade 3 tear of the ACL to properly re-educate the mobility, strength and control of the knee, whether surgery is considered or not.

-Current scientific evidence shows us that conservative treatments, therefore without surgery, remain the treatments of choice for complete anterior cruciate ligament tears.
-Injury prevention, strengthening, balance and proprioception exercises are strongly encouraged both during the pre-season period and during the sports season.
+To prevent ACL injury: strengthening, balance and proprioception exercises are strongly encouraged during both the pre-season period and the sports season.

 To learn more, do not hesitate to consult your physiotherapist!